joseph0293/website/README.md

 These new classes I've added are redundant to main.css, but will be activated once darkmode.css is used instead.

-### Feb 20th &21st 2025
+### Feb 20th & 21st 2025
 Checking for dark mode state and switching the css file caused the website to flicker as the main.css was loading first.
 I made darkmode.css as default and used a visibility:hidden inline style in the html until the entire code loads, then the js removes that inline style once page loads, revealing the webpage with the correct stylesheet.

 The button & the logo was a bit of a headache, but it was just about local and global variables.

-### Feb 20th &21st 2025
 Redesigned the footer to be more modern.

-I don't like that everything is centre aligned, but I'll fix that later.
+### Feb 24th
+Adds hover animations for Banner text

 ## SOURCE & CREDITS